syumai/gpgsync/README.md

 # gpgsync

-* A multi-person editable version of The Go Playground.
+* The Go Playground with coedit mode.

 ## Demo